 Many companies use trans fats and other bad fats to keep the peanut butter from separating and to give it a longer shelf life.
 However, these ingredients can be harmful to your cat.
 We recommend looking at your peanut butter ingredients list to ensure there are no hydrogenated oils on the ingredients to keep these fats out of your cat’s diet.

 Another problem with feeding your cat peanut butter is that it’s high in calories, especially since the nutritional value is so low.
 Extra calories can easily lead to weight gain, and obesity among cats is a serious issue in America, with many experts sitting that 50% of cats over 5 are overweight.
 Obesity can lead to diabetes, cardiovascular disease, kidney failure, and more.
 It can also make it difficult for your cat to maintain their regular activities and even to groom themselves properly.

 Many low-sugar peanut butter brands contain an artificial sweetener called xylitol.
 While there are a few studies that suggest that xylitol is not toxic to cats, it is known to be toxic to dogs.
 Since cats are unable to perceive sweetness and this chemical does not add nutritional value to your cat’s diet, we recommend avoiding it and any other added sugars or artificial sweeteners altogether.

 Is Peanut Butter Good for My Cat?

 Cats require omega-6 fats in their diet, which peanut butter provides, but it does not supply your cat with the essential omega-3 fatty acids.
-Omega-6 can promote inflammation if not supplied along with the omega-3 that reduces it, and it can cause problems in older cats with arthritis or other joint problems that tend to swell.
+Omega-6 can promote inflammation if not supplied along with the omega-3 that balances it, and it can cause problems in older cats with arthritis or other joint problems that tend to swell.
 Peanut butter also contains oleic acid, a component in their pheromones, which could explain your cat’s interest in this food.

 How Can I Feed Peanut Butter to My Cat?